PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 ## D3.a: Core mechanics (token collection and crafting)

 0: Implement a startder PLAN.md (this file into project) [X]
+0a: Display the value on squares before procceding [X]
 1: Assemble a map-based user interface using the Leaflet mapping framework. [ ]
 1a: Make it the whole world map! either google maps or a world map. [ ]